CACI-IMG/ForecasterDocs/reference/Data/Data-Rows-Columns.md

 Clicking on the **Formula Editor** button in this dialog will bring up the Formula Editor, if this is a derived column.

-For detailed information on the Formula Editor:
+For detailed information on the Formula Editor, see the next section:
-{% page-ref page="Formula-Editor.md" %}